 Only small amounts of these special wines are kept at a time, so you won't find them printed anywhere on the menu.

 7. Finding some peace and quiet

-There isn't a dedicated quiet zone in these lounges, which can be a bother if you really need to sit down and focus on work or just get away from the cosy chat of your fellow travellers.
+There's no dedicated quiet zone in these lounges, which can be a bother if you really need to sit down and focus on work or just get away from the cosy chat of your fellow travellers.

-Both the Sydney and Melbourne lounges have two small meeting rooms which can be booked at no cost.
+However, both the Sydney and Melbourne lounges have two small meeting rooms which can be booked at no cost.
 These come fully equipped with PCs and printers.

 Since it's at the other end of the lounge from the bar, restaurant and spa there's no through-traffic.

 So pick up a glass of your favourite whatever, settle down into a reclining Marc Newson chair with a book or your iPad, and reflect on how very nice it is to be a Platinum-grade frequent flyer in one of the world's best airport lounges.

 Follow Australian Business Traveller on Twitter: we're @AusBT

 About David Flynn

 David Flynn is the editor of Australian Business Traveller and a bit of a travel tragic with a weakness for good coffee, shopping and lychee martinis.